GalPerelman/BWDF/README.md

 Example usage to run the first test period
 `python main.py --predict test --models_config models_config_w1.json --test_name w1 --plot true`

+The code repository also contains .bat files to run the test periods To run the first test (w1) double-click the file `predict_w1.bat`

+The run time is expected to be 5-10 minutes
+During the run the code will print to console according to its progress:
+Predicting DMA A
+Predicting DMA B
+...

 ##### Arguments
 `predict`          Must be one of `test` or `experiment`</br>
 `models_config`    Path to a json file that defines the models configuration</br>